 5end

-And we can create a simple RSpec skeleton.
+And you can create a simple RSpec skeleton.

 1RSpec.describe Calculator do